cirens-utd/turtlebot_controller/src/agent_control/readme.md

 - laser_avoid_loop_max (default: 1)     # How many "loops" the robot will do before it errors.
 This number can be increased to go around more complicated items
 - neighbor_avoid (default: True)        # Will not allow the robots to run into its neighbor.
 (Laser avoidance normally will kick in first, but sometimes the laser will not pick up the neighbor)
 - neighbor_delay (default: 5)           # Amount of time the robot will wait before it avoids.
 The higher number robot will wait 2x this

+## LED Control
+### Overview
+The controller will control the LED light ring based off the robot status.
+These default modes are saved in the self._led_enum variable and uses the class LED_STATE.
+This is how the available modes are set and are saved into self._robot_status_options = LED_STATE.__members__.
+These two could be changed after initilization if one wants to change the color of these default modes

+### LED_STATE
+This is a custom enum to help set the colors for each of the available modes.
+This can be accessed by LED_STATE.MODE.value.r or LED_STATE['MODE'].value.r.
+This uses a custome dataclass to allow these to be accessed with *.r, *.g, and *.b.
+When setting own mode colors, you will need to use this class.

 ## Agent Sequance
 ### neighbor_pose_callback